ncatlab/nlab-content/pages/0/9/9/3/23990/content.md

 ### General

-Original articles with focus on establishing the homotopy-version of the [[stability of persistence diagrams|stability theorem]] and the persistent version of [[Whitehead theorem]]:
+Original articles with focus on establishing the homotopy-version of the [[stability of persistence diagrams|stability theorem]] and the persistent version of [[Whitehead theorem|Whitehead's theorem]]:

 * {#BlumbergLesnick17} [[Andrew J. Blumberg]], [[Michael Lesnick]], *Universality of the Homotopy Interleaving Distance* $[$[arXiv:1705.01690](https://arxiv.org/abs/1705.01690)$]$